Fallout: New Vegas: Role-playing mechanics

 An optional difficulty level in Fallout: New Vegas is Hardcore Mode, which adds survival mechanics the player must keep track of.
 For example, the player must routinely eat, drink, and sleep to avoid dying from starvation, dehydration, or sleep deprivation.
-Healing items gradually heal wounds but crippled limbs can only be healed by a doctor or specific items.
+Healing items gradually heal wounds but crippled limbs can only be healed by doctors, a player-owned bed, or special medication.
 Ammunition has weight, which necessitates careful inventory management, and companions can permanently die.
-Hardcore Mode can be enabled or disabled at any point in the game.
-If the player completes the entire game with Hardcore Mode enabled, they unlock an achievement.
+Hardcore Mode can be enabled or disabled at any point, but if the player completes the entire game with it enabled, they unlock an achievement.